 2.1.1 The Permittee is responsible for electronically submitting DMRs and other reports in accordance with 40 CFR §127.
 The start dates for e-reporting are provided in 40 CFR §127.16.
-DEC implements the E-Reporting Rule.
+DEC has established a website at http://dec.alaska.gov/water/Compliance/EReportingRule.htm that contains general information.
+As DEC implements the E-Reporting Rule, more information will be posted on this webpage.
 The permittee will be further notified by DEC in the future about how to implement the conditions in 40 CFR §127.